es-socrates/getty/README.md

 # Getty

-A widget app for tip notifications, tip goals, chat rewards and display real-time alerts for your livestreams in Odysee.
+Complete and customizable app with tools for live streaming.
+Tip notifications, tip goals, chat widget, and real-time alerts for your live streams on Odysee.

+🔥 Online version from [app.getty.sh](https://app.getty.sh/).
+This is an optional online version if you don't want to use the localhost version. **Please be kind and patient; resources on the server are limited.**

-The vision is for streamers on Odysee to be able to have simple tools to go live on Odysee, interact with viewers and grow.
-All this easily, for free and without registration.
-Enjoy the app and look forward to more updates in the future.
+**The vision:** To provide Odysee streamers with comprehensive tools for their livestreams on Odysee.
+Everything is easy, free, and requires no registration.
+Enjoy the app and stay tuned for more updates in the future.

 ![getty](https://thumbs.odycdn.com/e80ce98bd84093e80b050db245485887.webp)
-> **The dashboard view in Getty, the widgets are independent in OBS Studio**
+> **The view of the control panel in Getty.
+The colors have also been changed.**

 ## Not familiar with Odysee?